Is This A Passageway To A Theory of Everything?

 Abstract.
-A very simple ordering system that encapsulates everything, everywhere throughout the universe and throughout all time since the very beginning until the present moment is based on multiplication by 2 or base-2 exponential notation.
+A very simple ordering system that encapsulates everything, everywhere throughout the universe and throughout all time since the very beginning until the present moment is based on the Planck base units, pi, and multiplication by 2 (or base-2 exponential notation).
 Since December 2011, a small group of high school students and a few of their teachers have been trying to figure out what to do with their simple mathematical model.
 Findings to date are presented with the hope that the academic-scientific community can tell them how best to proceed.

 Introduction.
 Since December 2011, a few high school teachers and their students have been puzzled by their very simple view of the entire universe.
 It seemed so simple and so elegant, it was easy to quote an American theoretical physicist, John Archibald Wheeler (1911-2008), “Behind it all is surely an idea so simple, so beautiful, that when we grasp it— in a decade, a century, or a millennium — we will all say to each other, how could it have been otherwise?”